 Our Pioneers group for 10-12s meets on Thursdays 5.30-7pm.
 They enjoy gathering around a fire in the woods, playing cooperative and competitive games, drama, forest school skills, swimming trips in the summer, and great crafts such as bath bombs, cookies and banners in the winter.
 They like to raise money for causes they care about.
 It's high-energy and strong friendships are formed.

-Our Venturers group for 13-15 year olds meets fortnightly on Thursdays from 7-9pm.
+Our Venturers group for 13-15 year olds meets fortnightly on Thursdays from 7-8.30pm.
 They enjoy games, discussions, songs and music, campaigning for peace and the environment, making a difference to the world around them and going on camps.
 They take a lot of responsibility for planning and leading their own activities.
 Venturers have a key role in the running of our annual camp, where they camp in their own area away from the adults and younger children.
 It's all about developing their own independence and leadership skills as young adults.

 Giving it a try

 Normally if there is space in a group, children/young people are welcome to come along for a free try-out session or two to see if they like it.
-If they decide to keep coming and join the group, we require a Membership, Health & Consent form to be completed, and we will store contact and other details on our database.
-If a group is full, we run a waiting list system until a space becomes available.
+If they decide to keep coming and join the group, we require a Registration form to be completed including contact details, health information and consents.
+This information is stored securely through the national Wooodcraft Folk Groop database.

 Email email@example.com to make an enquiry about our activities and membership.
 We'll get back to you and offer to meet up with you to discuss more about us and how you can give it a try.

 Our subs page tells you more about the costs of being part of Woodcraft.
 Please ask if you need help with this.